xcp-ng/xcp-ng-org/docs/guides.md

 3. Reboot your XCP-ng host to apply the MTU change on the physical network cards

 Once this is done, attach a new vif to your pfSense VM and select `eth1` as the network.
 This will attach the VLAN trunk to pfSense.
-Boot up pfSense and disable tx offloading, etc. on the vif, reboot as necessary then login to pfSense.
+Boot up pfSense and disable TX offloading, etc. on the vif, reboot as necessary then login to pfSense.

 Configure the interface within pfSense by also increasing the MTU value to 1504.
 Again, the xn driver does not support VLAN tagging, so we have to deal with it ourselves. **NOTE:** You only increase the MTU on the **parent interface** only in both xcp-ng **and** pfSense.
 The MTU for vlans will always be 1500.